MeesJ/roblox-scripts/README.md

 I'm a solo developer and I love to program in Lua.
 I also make games on Roblox under my development studio: [Mees' Creations](https://www.roblox.com/groups/8806074)

 ## Anything else which isn't answered here
 Feel free to add me on Discord (`Mees#2216`), I don't care if it's just to say hi or to ask a complicated question.
-I'm always into a conversation (but I might not always have time to respond immediately).
+I'm always in for a conversation!